Professors Fox, Kagan; Associate Professors Dubroff, Szabo, von Rueden; Assistant Professors Kleinlein, Morgan.

 MUSIC 218.
 (3) JAZZ HISTORY.
 This lecture course is an examination of jazz as both a musical and a sociological phenomenon.
 The course focuses on the musical developments that resulted in the creation of jazz, the major jazz styles from New Orleans origins to the present day, the musicians who perform jazz, and the influence the art of jazz has had on other areas of music.
 Attendance at a local jazz concert is required.
 Prerequisite: none.

 MUSIC 221.
-(3) MUSIC THEORY I. This lecture class is designed to refine music reading, writing, and analytical skills.
-Classwork regularly involves critical listening and exercises in diatonic harmony and composition.
-Other topics include notation, basic counterpoint, basic musical forms, and score study.
-Prerequisite: Music 121, or permission of the instructor.
+(4) MUSIC THEORY I. This class is designed to refine music reading, writing, aural, and analytical skills.
+Classwork regularly involves critical listening, analysis, and exercises in composition.
+Topics include scales and keys, diatonic harmony, rhythm and meter, form, and score study.
+A weekly ear training session focuses on the development of aural skills related to the theoretical lessons.
+Prerequisite: Music 121, 146, or 246 or placement by the department.
+Offered: each spring.

 MUSIC 312.
 (3) POPULAR MUSIC AND RACE IN THE U.S. What role has race played in the formation of musical genres like country, soul, rock, and rap?
 Are “black music” and “white music” meaningful categories?
 How does the music of Latin American, Asian American, and mixed-race artists complicate “black and white” racial narratives in the U.S.?
 How have popular musicians addressed racism in the U.S.?
 How do musical preferences inform our racial identities, and how do racial identities inform our musical preferences?
 Can music transcend race?
 This course will address these questions (and more) through listening to, reading about, and reflecting upon historic and contemporary U.S. American popular music.
 Prerequisite: none, but Music 212 is recommended.